-Blogs allow members to engage in pesisted communications and discussions on topics of their choice.
-These should be related to art, crafts, artist techniques, history, critiques and other relevant art community topics.
+Blogs allow members to engage in pesisted communications, discussions and opinions on topics of their choice.
+These should be related to military and verteran community topics.

 Public Blogs may only be created, posted to and commented on by members.
 They are visible to the public which includes all visitors to the Veterans' Assembly web application.